Noah Hoover Mennonite: History

-The Noah Hoover Mennonites have a complicated history because they did not just separate from one other Old Order Mennonites group but emerged from a series of splits and mergers of different Old Order groups.
+The Noah Hoover Mennonites have a complicated history because they did not just separate from one other Old Order Mennonite group but emerged from a series of splits and mergers of different Old Order groups.

-The events that led to the Noah Hoover Mennonites as an independent group of Old Order Mennonites started in 1944 when a group around bishop Phares O. Stauffer left the main body of the Stauffer Mennonites in Snyder County, Pennsylvania, because they strongly opposed the use of food ration stamps during World War II.
+The events that led to the Noah Hoover Mennonites as an independent group of Old Order Mennonites started in 1944 when a group around Bishop Phares O. Stauffer left the main body of the Stauffer Mennonites in Snyder County, Pennsylvania, because they strongly opposed the use of food ration stamps during World War II.
 Traditional Mennonites are opposed to everything that has to do with war.
 In 1945/46 a controversy about church discipline led to the withdrawal of the vast majority of the members of the shortly before established Phares O. Stauffer group forming a new group which choose Aaron Martin as minister and later as bishop.

-Deacon Jonas Nolt of the new Aaron Martin group objected to growing and using tobacco and too much modern farm machinery.
+Deacon Jonas Nolt of the new Aaron Martin group objected to growing and using tobacco and some forms of modern farm machinery.
 He felt strongly that chicks should be hatched by brooding hens instead of being bought from a hatchery.
 The people around him formed a new group in 1949 that over several years attracted more and more people from the Aaron Martin group and eventually choose Titus B. Hoover (1925–2016) as bishop.

 In 1952 the new Titus Hoover group in Snyder County was joined by most of the members of the "Reformed Amish Christian Church" from Tennessee which originally was part of the "Amish Christian Church", a group that originally had been established in 1894 near Berne, Indiana, by David Schwartz (1862–1953).
 Through the merger the Reformed Amish Christian Church came to an end as independent church, because almost all of its members joined the Titus Hoover group.